 The town’s present appearance owes much to the events of the period between ca.1860 and ca. 1935.
 The buildings and structures constructed during this period display a variety of architectural forms and styles, including Italianate, Gothic Revival, Victorian, Queen Anne, and Neo-Classical, and reflect the development of the town in the last half of the nineteenth century and early twentieth century.
 In the 1870s, more modest houses were built on vacant lots in the older parts of town.
 One type was a five bay I-house, similar in form to many of the antebellum mansions, but reduced in size and of balloon construction using sawn lumber.
 The second type was a three-bay, gable fronted house, often with Italianate or Eastlake detail.
 Many antebellum homes were also updated during this period with commercially milled porch details, bay windows, and larger window glass.
 Colonial Revival made an impact on residential building after the hurricane of 1893, and the bungalow dominated new construction before and after World War I. Commercial construction also reflected increasing prosperity.
 The historic district includes 475 contributing resources and 350 noncontributing resources.

-Many thanks to Mrs. John Maag for the above photo, whose late husband was a photographer at the Parris Island Marine Corp Recruit Depot from 1947 through 1966.
+Many thanks to Mrs. John Maag for the below photo.
+Her late husband was a photographer at the Parris Island Marine Corp Recruit Depot from 1947 through 1966.